spacetimeengineer/spacetimeengine/README.md

     >>> spacetime = SpaceTime(Solution().schwarzschild())

-The index configuration in this case is "dd" which represents down-down which represents a double covariant index configuration.
-These can be "uu", "dd", "ud", "du" but this library currently only supports
+The index configuration in this case is "dd" which represents a down-down configuration which reflects a double covariant index configuration.
+These can be "uu", "dd", "ud", "du" but this library currently only supports certain index configurations depending on the quantity in question.

 [Stress-Energy-Momentum Tensor](https://en.wikipedia.org/wiki/Stress%E2%80%93energy_tensor)
 =============================
-The Einstein field equations describe the equivilence of space-time curvature and mass-energy.
-The mass-energy is represented by the coefficents encompassed within the stress-energy-momentum tensor denoted by T_{\mu\nu}.
-The cosmological constant denoted by Lambda is treated as an input parameter and represents the dark energy thought to be responsble for the accellerated expansion of the cosmos.
+The Einstein field equations describe the equivilence of space-time curvature to mass-energy.
+The mass-energy is described by the coefficents encompassed within the stress-energy-momentum tensor denoted by T_{\mu\nu}.
+The cosmological constant denoted by Lambda is treated as an input parameter (since it is independent of the metric in most cases) and represents the dark energy thought to be responsble for the accellerated expansion of the cosmos.

 ![equation](https://latex.codecogs.com/png.latex?%5Cdpi%7B100%7D%20%5Chuge%20T_%7B%5Cmu%20%5Cnu%20%7D%3D%7B%5Cfrac%20%7Bc%5E%7B4%7D%7D%7B8%5Cpi%20G%7D%7D%5Cleft%20%28%20G_%7B%5Cmu%20%5Cnu%20%7D&plus;%5CLambda%20g_%7B%5Cmu%20%5Cnu%20%7D%20%5Cright%20%29)